iamisha/Java-3rdS/README.md

 ### [JAVA-LAB](https://github.com/markdown-it/markdown-it-abbr)

-Here, i have been including all `the codes` that i'm dong in laboratory period of JAVA at `3rd semester`... and also including all the `assignments`.
+Here, i have been including all `the codes` that i'm dong in laboratory period of JAVA at `3rd semester`... and it also includes all the `assignments`.